-SYSTRA teams are helping the Holy City of Makkah create its first permanent bus network.
-The aim of the authorities is to facilitate travel throughout the entire city, given that traffic can be very heavy, especially during the annual Hajj.
-To encourage adoption among the city’s inhabitants and pilgrims, the RCMC promises a maximum interval of 15 minutes between buses.
+SYSTRA teams are helping the Holy City of Makkah create its first permanent bus network with the aim of facilitating travel throughout the traffic-heavy city, particularly during the annual Hajj.

 Supervision from A-Z